pumpkin-code/dsba-wshp02/README.md

-# Skeleton for problems of Workshop 2 and Contest 1
+# Skeleton on tasks from Workshop 2 and Contest 1

-For problem description see corresponding `main.cpp` files.
+For problem description see the corresponding `main.cpp` files.